-An employment contract ends when the employee reaches the age of retirement (68).
-In such cases, the employment relationship ends automatically, without a termination and a period of notice at the end of the calendar month during which the employee turns 68.
+When an employee reaches this particular age, their employment ends automatically, without giving notice or a period of notice, at the end of the calendar month during which the employee reached the mandated age.

-However, if they so wish, the employer and employee may agree on the continuation of the employment relationship even after the age of 68, either in the form of a fixed-term contract or one that is valid until further notice.
-In such cases, the conclusion of a fixed-term contract does not require grounds for the fixed term.
+However, if they so wish, the employer and employee may agree on the continuation of the employment relationship even after the employee has reached this mandated age.
+The parties may then either agree on carrying on in a fixedterm contract or one that is valid until further notice.
+In such cases, entering into a fixed-term contract does not require grounds for why the contract is only for a fixed term.

-Employees are basically free to retire at the point they choose, between the ages of 63 and 68.
-If an employee wishes to retire before the age of 68, he or she must terminate the employment relationship in accordance with the period of notice.
+Employees are normally free to retire at the point they choose between the time they become eligible for old-age pension and the mandated age for the automatic ceasing of employment.
+If an employee wishes to retire before the automatic ceasing of the employment (i.e. retiring on the employee's initiative, not due to reaching the mandated age), he or she must terminate the employment relationship and observe the applicable period of notice.